Slavik-s-line/Amazon_ana_bestbuy_parsing/README.md

 Also, depending on the country, Amazon shows a different number of products.
 Therefore, the test case was conducted with a location in the Netherlands.

-# Support engineer test task

-This repository is a part of a test assignment.

 ## Test assignment

 The script is based on the following scenario: